EnoxSoftware/HoloLensWithOpenCVForUnityExample/README.md

 What's new
 -----
-By using the ÅgHoloLensCameraStreamÅh asset, video capture can now be executed faster.
+By using the "HoloLensCameraStream" asset, video capture can now be executed faster.

 Demo Video (old version)